 Bilingual, single parent

-If you speak two languages (one of which is the majority language of where you live) and want to pass both of them on to your child, the best (and arguably easiest) option is to speak the minority language with your child.
+If you speak two languages (one of which is the majority language of where you live) and want to pass on both of them to your child, the best (and arguably easiest) option is to speak the minority language with your child.
 Although you know both languages, it is better to only speak the minority one with your child, as this is the one for which there will be less exposure available.
 Your child will learn the language of the community by the latest in nursery or school.
+You would be using the minority language at home (mL@H) approach.

-If you speak two minority languages and want to pass them both on, then you should set some structure to how you speak the languages with your child.
+If you speak two minority languages and want to pass on them both of them, then you should set some structure to how you speak the languages with your child, i.e. us the time and place (T&P) strategy.
 You can alternate languages based on time (e.g. every other day, week or fortnight) or place (e.g. at home and outside the home or different rooms of the home).
 A word of caution though, this is a tough regime to follow, and you need to be really committed and determined to go through with it.

 Monolingual, minority language single parent